Connect with us

 How To Clear cPanel File Usage Cache Directly From WordPress

-Did you search your cPanel account to find an option that would clear the “File Usage” cache in order to increase “File Usage” disk space, but unable to find an option?
+Did you search your cPanel account to find an option that would clear the “File Usage” cache in order to increase the “File Usage” disk space, but unable to find an option?
 Don’t worry, you’re in the right place.

-In cPanel there used to be an option to clear “File Usage” cache, but now it is not available in most of the cPanel accounts.
+On cPanel there used to be an option to clear “File Usage” cache, but now it is not available in most of the cPanel accounts.

 Whenever your hosting account reaches or crosses its “File Usage” disk quota you have to request your web hosting to clear the “File Usage” cache, which is quite a hectic thing to contact them again-and-again.